Climate and environment

 The carbon footprint is a measure of the impact of various services and products on climate warming.
 It can be used to measure how much greenhouse gases are generated during construction, for example.
 We have continued the work to reduce our own Scope 1 and 2 carbon dioxide emissions.

-GRK’s carbon footprint was 14,367 tonnes of CO2 equivalent in 2022 (14,812 tonnes CO2 equivalent*).
-GRK’s carbon footprint has been calculated for the entire Group in 2022.
+GRK’s carbon footprint has been calculated for the entire Group in 2024.
 The accounting takes into consideration Scope 1 and 2 emissions of the Greenhouse Gas Protocol (GHG).
-The accounting was carried out using an emissions accounting tool created in cooperation between GRK and Sitowise.

 Carbon handprint